-A 145-minute “Fuck you” to the series – in a fancy frock.
+A 145-minute “Fuck you” in a fancy frock – to the series.

 The strongest episodes benefited from having to split their pithy 22-minute running time evenly between the four main characters: tight scenes, brisk pacing, thematic cohesion; setup-punchline, setup-punchline, lesson.
 If the premise of an episode was about, say, empathy, each character would arrive at it in their way, and would have to accept (or, more interestingly, learn they could decide to accept) eachother’s different ways of arriving at it.
 I think there’s a real positivity in that – and if a show is to have a significant cultural impact, that’s a good characteristic for it to possess.

-While ultimately hetero-normative, white and privileged, there was at least one sliver of promise in the show’s materialistic fantasy: that some hetero-norms might be challenged; that mainstream discourse might be altered; that the vocabulary of water cooler conversations might grow to include terms referring to sex positions and female ageing, and ultimately de-stigmatize and maybe even normalise a whole bunch of things.
-And as such, it was important that the ultimate message of Sex and the City was that sexually repressed norms be upended, even if only at the vanilla end of the spectrum, perhaps as a gateway to some more deeply progressive ideas.
+While ultimately hetero-normative, white and privileged, there was at least one sliver of promise in the show’s materialistic fantasy: that some hetero-norms might be challenged; that mainstream discourse might be altered; that the vocabulary of water cooler conversations might grow to include terms referring to sex positions and female ageing, and ultimately de-stigmatize and maybe even normalise a whole bunch of maliciously and harmfully maligned concepts and, well, people.
+And as such, it was important that the ultimate message of Sex and the City was that sexually repressed norms be upended, even if only at the vanilla end of the spectrum, perhaps as a gateway to some more substantively progressive ideas.

 What’s sex-positive, cancer-surviving Samantha’s ultimate happiness?
 To settle down with a wealthy man.
 What’s Brooke’s ultimate happiness?
 For the man she already “settled” for to have even less personality or agency than he was given in the series.
 What’s Miranda’s ultimate happiness?
-Well… she’d already found it, in what was arguably the most interesting of all character arcs in the series, so there’s really no progression left for her here.
+Well… she’d already found it, in what was for a time the most interesting of all character arcs in the series, so there’s really no progression left for her here.
 And Carrie’s?
 What have her years of investigation, exploration, consideration and experience led her to conclude will fulfill her as a person?
-Why, it’s to marry that “the one” guy she never got over.
+Why, it’s to marry that “the one” guy she never got over in the first place.